 - Islam — Set an alarm for the five prayer times a day according to Islamic tradition; each prayer time is tied to the position of the sun.

 - Judaism — according to tradition, the day begins and ends at sunset, rather than at midnight; the Sabbath actually begins at sunset on Friday.
 You might want to set a repeating alarm to repeat every Friday at sunset to remind you that the Sabbath had begun.

 Here's an in-depth video demonstrating each feature of Sol: Sun Clock with voiceover narration.Watch Sol: Sun Clock Walkthru on Vimeo.
 Also available on YouTube.

 - Please check out our updated help file!
 (These instructions are also available in the app pressing the (i) button in the upper-right corner. )

 - If you still need support with Sol: Sun Clock, or have a question or feature request, please contact us.
-Please give us as much detail as you can regarding your question, so we can build a FAQ.
+Please give us as much detail as you can regarding your question, and we'll do our best to help.

 The Story Behind the App